TosbackCgusBridge-Bot/CGUs-versions/Ubuntu/Terms of Service.md

 Further reading

 *   Atom is now available as a snap for Ubuntu ›
-*   PCCW Global Chooses Ubuntu OpenStack and Juju ›
+*   PCCW Global chooses Ubuntu OpenStack and Juju ›
 *   Why language choices can be irrelevant when choosing the right IoT OS ›
 *   Crowd funding the Radio access technology ›
 *   10 snaps written in April ›